Remember when Madonna was criticized for having an eating disorder because a photo showed her veiny arm?

 However, a woman can maintain veiny arms year-round.
 Undereating is NOT how this is done.

-As a personal trainer and physique enthusiast myself, I know what it takes to get this kind of arm.
+As a former personal trainer and physique enthusiast myself, I know what it takes to get this kind of arm.

 If bulging veins in a woman’s arm mean she has an eating disorder or is too skinny, then why don’t you see this kind of vascularity in every runway model?